Exhibitions

 Installations

 Nancy has also created site-specific installations using trash.
-Consumption is an installation, funded by New Mexico Arts, that explores many aspects of the concept of waste.
+Consumption was funded by New Mexico Arts, explores many aspects of the concept of waste.

 Lennée Eller